CommonRoad/commonroad-scenario-designer/README.md

 ####Python Script
 First you need to activate your python environment with the installed dependencies (we assume the environment is called _commonroad_.
-Afterward, you can start _CommonRoad Scenario Designer_ and the GUI will open:
+Afterward, you can start _CommonRoad Scenario Designer_ and the GUI opens:

 ```bash
 $ conda activate commonroad